ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 78 - Coordinated assessment procedure for clinical investigations.md

 may only be such that, by their nature, they cannot be fulfilled at the time of that authorisation.</p>
    <p class="norm">12.&nbsp;&nbsp;Any substantial modifications as
-referred to in Article&nbsp;75 shall be notified to the Member&nbsp;States concerned by means of the electronic system referred to in Article&nbsp;73.
+referred to in [Article&nbsp;75](../clinical evaluation and clinical investigationsArticle 75 - Substantial modifications to clinical investigations.md) shall be notified to the
+Member&nbsp;States concerned by means of the electronic system referred to in [[[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md).
 Any assessment as to whether there are grounds for disagreement as referred to in the second subparagraph&nbsp;of paragraph&nbsp;8 of this Article&nbsp;shall be carried out under the direction of the coordinating Member&nbsp;State, except for substantial